-A St Leo's Personal Planner (diary) will be given to all Year 7-9 students at the start of the year for their use.
-As well as outlining student expectations, policies and procedures, it is an important organisation and communication tool.

-Students are to keep the Personal Planner in a neat and tidy condition at all times, free from graffiti, stickers and 'art work'.
+- A St Leo's Personal Planner (diary) will be given to all Year 7 students at the start of the year for their use.
+As well as outlining key student expectations, policies and procedures, it is an important organisation and communication tool and using it effectively will be covered as part of the transition program in the first few weeks. - Students are to keep the Personal Planner in a neat and tidy condition at all times, free from graffiti, stickers and 'artwork'.